20. LASER MODULES

 The recommended supply voltage is 7.5 V. Higher voltage can lead to overheating of the driver.
 Nevertheless, a power supply up to 12 V may be used.
 Before turning on the power supply, make sure that all cables are connected correctly.

 Connecting "Test jumper" allows to switch on the driver without an external analog signal.
 When the Offset jumper is not connected, the Offset trimmer does not work.
 With the use of this TEC controller, one can set the temperature in the range of 0-40 degrees Celcius.

 Note!
-When the power supply is turned on or turned off, the signal ANG must be low.
+When the power supply is turned on or turned off, the signal ANG must be set as low.

 - Remember that it is not a toy.

 - Laser radiation is dangerous even when scattered or reflected from any surface.

 - Always use a proper protection laser filter.

 - Never point laser head at people or animals.

 - Do not touch the beam, it may cause burns.

 - Do not stare at the beam or the beam spot while the material is being cut.